pietervdvn/MapComplete/Docs/Layers/sports_centre.md

   - *It is possible to reach this place in a wheelchair, but it is not easy*  corresponds with  `wheelchair=limited`
   - *This place is not reachable with a wheelchair*  corresponds with  `wheelchair=no`

+### leftover-questions

+This tagrendering has no question and is thus read-only

+### minimap

+This tagrendering has no question and is thus read-only

+### move-button

+This tagrendering has no question and is thus read-only

+### last_edit

+This tagrendering has no question and is thus read-only

+This tagrendering is only visible in the popup if the following condition is met: `_last_edit:contributor~.+&_last_edit:changeset~.+`